ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 As most important operation after trasferring the access token to the KDC, the Client can perform a Join Request-Response exchange with the KDC, by specifying the group it requests to join (see {{ssec-key-distribution-exchange}}).
 Then, the KDC verifies the access token and that the Client is authorized to join the specified group.
 If so, the KDC provides the Client with the keying material to securely communicate with the other members of the group.

-Later on as a group member, the Client can also rely on the interface at the KDC to perform additional operations, consistently with the roles it has in the group.
+Later on as a group member, the Client can also rely on the interface at the KDC to perform additional operations, consistent with the roles it has in the group.

 ## Interface at the KDC {#kdc-if}